RuoyiHao/RuoyiHao.github.io/_pages/about.md

 Here is my [detailed CV](images/CV_Ruoyi Hao1.pdf).

 # 🔥 News
+- *11/2025*: A paper accepted by Scientific Data.
 - *10/2025*: A paper accepted by TIE.
 - *06/2025*: A paper accepted by IROS 2025.
 - *01/2025*: Two papers accepted by ICRA 2025.